 Bachelor of Science in Nursing - Accelerated Prelicensure

 Students who have completed all of their general education requirements and have a cumulative college GPA of 3.0 or higher may be interested in the Bachelor of Science in Nursing Prelicensure Accelerated Program.
-Students enrolled in the Accelerated Pre-Licensure BSN will complete the program in five semesters, including summers, with full-time enrollment status (10-18 credits per semester).
+Students enrolled in the Accelerated Pre-Licensure BSN will complete the program in four semesters, including summers, with full-time enrollment status.

-Upon successful completion of the required 122 credits, the Bachelor of Science in Nursing degree will be awarded and the graduate will then be qualified to sit for the national licensing exam, NCLEX.
-In order to gain employment as a registered nurse, graduates must successfully pass the NCLEX.
+Upon successful completion of the Bachelor of Science in Nursing Accelerated Prelicensure degree, graduates will then be qualified to sit for the national licensing exam, NCLEX.
+Our first-time pass rate continues to surpass state and national averages.